ArtPoon/slides/markdown/mbi3100-seqcomp.md

 </table>

 <small><small>
-Data from Dayhoff M, Schwartz R, Orcutt B. 22 a model of evolutionary change in proteins.
+Data from Dayhoff M, Schwartz R, Orcutt B. A model of evolutionary change in proteins.
 Atlas of protein sequence and structure.
-1978;5:345-52..
+1978;5:345-52.
 </small></small>

 ---